zhezhangsh/PAClindrome/README.md

 To test PAClindrome, locate and edit the [example/run-palindrome-template.sh](example/run-palindrome-template.sh) to specify input file, output directory, locations where the required programs were installed.

 ```
-# Line to edit in the example/run-palindrome-template.sh template file
+# Lines to edit in the example/run-palindrome-template.sh template file
 paclindrome=[path-to-paclindrome-local clone]

 r=[path-to-Rscript]